cardstack/card-commerce-protocol/README.md

 ### Set a discount based on a level

 A merchant can set a discount based on the buyers level in a particular token.
-E.g. 10% off if you own at least 10 FAN tokens.
+E.g. 10% off if you are a power user of RAC.
 This discount will be applied on the bid being accepted.
-TODO what if the merchant changes the discount later?

 ## Merchant flows